UpasanaDutta98/ConfigModel_MCMC/README.md

 `pip install ConfigModel_MCMC`

-This package supports Python>=3.7.x, and requires the packages numpy>=1.17.1, networkx>=2.4, scipy>=1.4.1, numba==0.49.1, arch==5.0.1, igraph==0.9.6 and tqdm==4.62.2.
-These dependencies are automatically installed while installing the package.
+This package has been tested with Python=3.8 and the required packages numpy==1.21.0, networkx==3.1, scipy==1.8.0, numba==0.56.0, arch==5.3.1, python-igraph==0.11.3 and tqdm==4.62.2.
+These dependencies are automatically installed while installing the `ConfigModel_MCMC` package.

 Make sure the latest version of the package has been installed.
 To check, execute the following command:

 `pip show ConfigModel_MCMC`

 Details about the package including summary, version, authors, etc., would be displayed.
-The version number should be **0.0.7**.
+The version number should be **0.2**.
 If not, try uninstalling and installing the package again, or execute the following command:

-`pip install ConfigModel_MCMC==0.0.7`
+`pip install ConfigModel_MCMC==0.2`

 ## Set-up